datalocaltmp/datalocaltmp.github.io/_posts/2023-06-11-Visualizing-Android-Code-Coverage-Pt.1.md

 7. From here pick a native library you'd like to reverse engineer, for this example we'll reverse `libmsysinfra.so`

 #### Frida Tracing `libmsysinfra.so`
-Now that we have a native library within an Application we'd like to investigate, `libmsysinfra.so` in this case, let's find a function worth reverse engineering.
+Now that we have a native library we'd like to investigate, `libmsysinfra.so` in this case, let's find an exported function worth reverse engineering.

-1. While the application is running, execute `frida-trace -U Messenger -i 'libmsysinfra.so!*'` (Note: `'<nativeLibrary>!<functionName>'` is the format associated with tracing native code with `-i` and this example will trace all exported functions within the native library).
+1. While the application is running, execute `frida-trace -U Messenger -i 'libmsysinfra.so!*'`

+    (Note: `'<nativeLibrary>!<functionName>'` is the format associated with tracing native code with `-i` and this example will trace all exported functions within the native library).
 2. Use the application until you trigger some functionality that you are interested in; in this instance opening a Messenger Chat has triggered the function `MCQMessengerOrcaAppLoadThreadViewData()` which has subsequently called many many additional functions, quite interesting!

 ![interestingFunction](https://raw.githubusercontent.com/datalocaltmp/datalocaltmp.github.io/main/_posts/interestingFunction.png)